pettersand/builder/devlog.md

 Yeah i will be avoiding mixing ESM and CJS in the future.
 This was a painful day.
 Sticking to testing ts files only when using jest.
 Will revisit svelte testing later when dependencies are more in tune.
 Will focus on rigid backend testing and just manually test frontend components.

+## 29/09-23

+Yesterday was yucky, so continuing work fresh today!
+There will be no svelte component tests as of now.
+Will start work on writing tests for the django